 Sleeping Pill Detox

 Following initial assessment clients must tackle sleeping pill detoxification.
 Here clients flush all sleeping pill toxins from their blood.
 A number of physical and psychological withdraw symptoms arise, potential putting clients in acute discomfort.

 A list of withdrawal symptoms associated with a sleeping pill detox includes:

 - Rebound insomnia

 - Flash back

 To combat symptoms clients are prescribed medications designed to ease associated discomfort.
 Chronic sleeping pill addicts may be offered a tapered detox regime.
 Here sleeping pill dosages are slowly reduced over a period of time.

 Patients also benefit from holistic therapies.
 Holistic therapies aim to improve clients’ overall sense of wellbeing.
 Holistic therapies arm clients with a number of relaxation techniques.
 These techniques help clients fall asleep without resorting to sleeping pill consumption.
-Holistic therapies generally include stress management, yoga, meditation, mindfulness, Reiki, reflexology and nutrition.
+Holistic therapies is an activity which aims to treat the mind and soul

 Once rehab draws to a close a relapse prevention and after care plan is put in place.
 This plan helps clients apply knowledge learnt during rehab in ‘real world’ situations.
 Aftercare includes twenty four hour telephone support and weekly sessions taking place at the rehab centre.